-We arrived in the town and went to pick up our big bags from Goodwin hotel where our guesthouse in Kalaw had dropped them while we were trekking and rather than going out and looking for accommodation we decided to stay there where we paid $20 USD for a twin room per night. (although if you’re reading this and going to Inle Lake, do not stay there!
+We arrived in the town of Inle Lake and went to pick up our big bags from Goodwin Hotel where our guesthouse in Kalaw had dropped them while we were trekking, and rather than going out and looking for accommodation we decided to stay there where we paid $20 USD for a twin room per night.
+(Although do not stay there!
 It was filthy with unhelpful staff!!).

-I didn’t think there would be much to do in Inle Lake and thought it was just the lake and seen as we had already seen quite a bit i wasn’t sure how we would pass the next day but sure enough our first full day in Inle Lake was a a great one…
+I didn’t think there would be that many things to do in Inle Lake and thought it was just the lake and seen as we had already seen quite a bit I wasn’t sure how we would pass the next 2 days in Inle Lake but sure enough our first full day in Inle Lake was a a great one because there are quite a few activities to do in Inle Lake.

 We ended up staying there for a few hours gossiping general girl talk and talking about the trek.